TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 You will learn by doing with Odin, it's the only way you can truly learn programming.

 ### The Process of Learning
-The way we have structured out curriculum with lessons and projects is consistent with the best ways of how to effectively learn.
+The way we have structured our curriculum with lessons and projects is consistent with the best ways of how to effectively learn.
 Learning involves understanding concepts and practicing them to solidify your understanding by using the concepts in a context where the concept is relevant.